How Does a Home Equity Line of Credit Work?

 For the next 10 years, you can withdraw some or all of the $50,000 HELOC at any time, pay off what you borrowed, and then borrow again.
 Every month, you'll pay your primary mortgage and a separate payment on the HELOC amount.
 However, you're only required to pay the interest on the HELOC.

-Suppose you borrowed $25,000 of your $50,000 HELOC and already repaid $5,000.
+As an example, suppose you borrowed $25,000 of your $50,000 HELOC and already repaid $5,000.
 During the 15-year repayment period, you will repay the remaining $20,000 balance in monthly installments.

 Variable Interest Rate vs. Fixed Interest Rate

 Most HELOCs have a variable annual percentage rate, or APR, which means the interest rate can go up or down on any advance you take.
-For example, the APR could be based on the Wall Street Journal Prime Rate in effect on the last day of the previous month, plus a margin (a percent) your bank sets that is added to the index.
+For example, the APR could be based on the Wall Street Journal Prime Rate in effect on the last day of the previous month, plus a margin (a percent) your lender sets that is added to the index.

 If a loan has an adjustable interest rate, the amount due can change alongside interest fluctuations.
 Even if the borrowed amount stays the same, the payment due will increase if the index increases.
 If the index decreases, the payment amount could decrease.
 In a rising interest rate environment, make sure you can keep up with payments.